sonik-br/PicoZord/README.md

 It might require using a usb hub too.
 Please note that some usb hubs are not compatible.<br/>
 DualShock 4 v1 (CUH-ZCT1x) is not compatible.

-`HID_GENERIC` can automatically change to a Special Mode when a special controller is detected during pico's initialization.
+`HID_MISTER` can automatically change to a Special Mode when a special controller is detected during pico's initialization.

 ### Special output modes